davibelo/c-_from_beginner_to_beyond/02-Fundamentals/00-C++_Structure.md

 Concept Example:
 Use preprocessor directives to test the Operational System that you are running the code and adding some libraries according to it

-> Remember these directives are not cpp statements
+> Remember these directives are not c++ statements

 ## Macros
 Macros are a piece of code in a program which is given some name.
 Whenever this name is encountered by the compiler the compiler replaces the name with the actual piece of code.
 The ‘#define’ directive is used to define a macro.
 Let us now understand the macro definition with the help of a program: